xoureldeen/Vectras-VM-Android/README.md

 You can download Vectras VM from the [releases](https://github.com/xoureldeen/Vectras-VM-Android/releases) page or the [official website](https://vectras.vercel.app/download.html).

 ### Minimum System Requirements
-- Android 5.0 and up
+- Android 5.0 and up.
-- 3GB RAM (1GB of free RAM)
+- 3GB RAM (1GB of free RAM).
+- A good processor.

+### Recommended System Requirements
+- Android 8.1 and up.
+- 8GB RAM (3GB of free RAM).
 - CPU and Android OS support 64-bit.
-- A good processor
+- Snapdragon 855 CPU or better.
 > [!TIP]
 > If the OS you are trying to emulate crashes, try using an older version.